Fritz Leiber (actor)

 Fritz Reuter Leiber Sr. (/ˈlaɪbər/ LY-bər; January 31, 1882 – October 14, 1949) was an American actor.
 A Shakespearean actor on stage, he also had a successful career in film.
 He was the father of science fiction and fantasy writer Fritz Leiber Jr., who was also an actor for a time.

 Life

-Leiber was born in Chicago, the son of Meta (Klett) and Albrecht Leiber.
+Leiber was born in Chicago, the son of German emigrant parents Meta (Klett) and Albrecht Leiber.
 His father was from Baden-Baden and his mother was from Mecklenburg.
 Leiber was based in Chicago for most of his pre-Hollywood career.
 He married Virginia Bronson (1885–1970), who like him was a Shakespearean performer.